What happens AFTER you hire a personal trainer?

-Next a trainer will typically evaluate your current physical condition.
-It's not a medical screening, it's a series of tests to find out basic fitness information.
+Next, a trainer will typically evaluate your current physical condition.
+It's not a medical screening; it's a series of tests to determine basic fitness information.
 How much bodyfat do you have?
 How fast or slow does your metabolism run?
 Where do you have muscular imbalances?

 The costs for these tests vary widely, from free to over $100.
 The costs are typically dependent on how many sessions you're signing up for and the extent of the tests.
 Ask in advance what tests they perform and the total time and costs involved.

 When you have a factual assessment of where you stand, you can start setting goals for where you want to be in the future.

 With all that information, a trainer is now going to design a workout program specifically for you.
 Before your first workout, a professional trainer will typically spend 1 to 2 hours of non-billable time before you touch a weight or machine.
 That's why there's such a difference in cost from purchasing a single session to a package with multiple sessions.